w3c/web-locks/security-privacy-self-assessment.md

 ### 3.13 Does this specification distinguish between behavior in first-party and third-party contexts?

-No.
+Depending on the browser, yes.
+The scope of locks is expressly tied to the scope of storage.
+Browsers that partition storage separately for origins depending on first-party or third-party context (ee.g. "double keying") would reflect that for locks as well.

 ### 3.14 How should this specification work in the context of a user agent’s "incognito" mode?

 The collection of agents within an incognito browsing session behave as a separate user agent for the purposes of this API.
 That is, locks requested/held outside such a session have no affect on requested/held inside such a session, and vice versa.
 This prevents a website from determining that a session is "incognito" while also not allowing a communication mechanism between such sessions.